ABC iview: Offline viewing

-Unlike the ABC's podcasts, programs on the iview service are not officially downloadable and are only available to watch for a short time after the program has aired on the ABC.
+Unlike the ABC's podcasts, programmes on the iview service are not officially downloadable and are only available to watch for a short time after the program has aired on the ABC.

-In 2012 the ABC sent a legal notice to the author of an open source program called Python-iView which enabled users to download videos from the ABC.
+In 2012, the ABC sent a legal notice to the author of an open-source program called Python-iView which enabled users to download videos from the ABC.
 Other download tools such as youtube-dl continue to claim support for unofficially downloading from the site.

 Unmetering

-In late 2008 the iview website video player was updated to allow for unmetering (zero-rating) by several Australian ISPs through network peering arrangements.
+In late 2008, the iview website video player was updated to allow for unmetering (zero-rating) by several Australian ISPs through network peering arrangements.
 The ISPs included Internode, iPrimus, Westnet, Apex Internet and Adam Internet. iiNet was able to offer iview unmetered without the peering upgrade.
-In addition, AARNet, Cinenet, and Comcen since offer unmetered access to iview.
-ABC TV live streams and content not streamed using Adobe Flash (i.e. through the iPad and Internet connected TVs) is currently not unmetered, however this may change in the future.
+In addition, AARNet, Cinenet and Comcen since offer unmetered access to iview.
+ABC TV live streams and content not streamed using Adobe Flash (i.e. through the iPad and Internet connected TVs) is currently not unmetered; however, this may change in the future.

 In October 2016, Optus added ABC iview to their zero-rating offer for Optus mobile customers.